kyanderson0446/MSBA_HC/README.md

 # HomeCredit Default Prediction Project
 https://www.kaggle.com/competitions/home-credit-default-risk/overview
 ## Overview
 This repository contains the files used for Exploratory Data Analysis (EDA) and modeling in the HomeCredit Kaggle project.
-The project goal was to identify default and non-default customers.
-The final result was to determine the customers likelihood (%) of defaulting.
+The project goal was to identify **default** and **non-default** customers.
+The final result was to determine the **customers likelihood (%) of defaulting**.
 ### Business Context
 By accurately predicting default probabilities, HomeCredit can make informed decisions about loan approvals and minimize financial losses.
 Achieving a high performing model on unseen data will allow HomeCredit to market and target customers directly and cut costs, dramatically.